-Hands-On with the new Time + Tide X TAG Heuer Aquaracer Solargraph 'Sundowner'
+Hands-On with the New Time + Tide X TAG Heuer Aquaracer Solargraph 'Sundowner'

 I would argue that, these days, some of the most exciting releases from watch brands, including the big brands, are the result of collaborations with publications.
 My guess would be that when a brand collaborates with a watch publication, the publication’s broader exposure to the industry helps the brand get a little more creative, and produce something the community really wants.
 Some of the notable recent collaborations I have been a fan of are the Hodinkee X Zenith Chronomaster Original Triple Calendar, the Revolution X Atelier Wen Perception Tantalum, and now, the Time + Tide X TAG Heuer Aquaracer Solargraph 'Sundowner' Ref.
 WBP1181.FN8024.
 Before its release, I got the chance to get my hands on the new Time + Tide and TAG Heuer collaboration, and I have to say, I was very impressed.